basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-v3-Operations.md

 ## Fullsync Replication Configuration

-These behaviors can be altered by using the app.config `fullsync_on_connect`.
-See the [[Configuration Guide|Multi Data-Center Replication: Configuration (Advanced)]] for more information.
+These behaviors can be altered by using the `app.config` `fullsync_on_connect` parameter.
+See the [[Configuration guide|Multi Data Center Replication v3 Configuration]] for more information.

 **fullsync enable**